kswope/params_guard/README.md

 exception and interrupting any wrong doing.

 The params key, along with its value, and the session, are passed into the callback.
-The session is there if you wan't to validate against some session data, like the account id, the key is there so you can have a more multiplexy callback, like
+The session is there if you want to validate against some session data, like the account id, the key is there so you can have a more multiplexy callback, like